 If you receive texts or emails claiming that you can get your money faster by sending personal information or clicking on links, delete them.

-Or if you receive a “check” for an odd amount or a check that requires you to verify the check online or by calling a number, it’s a fraud.
+In addition, if you receive a “check” for an odd amount or a check that requires you to verify the check online or by calling a number, it’s a fraud.

 Retirees have been highlighted as a group particularly vulnerable to scams.
 From the IRS: